fjvallarino/monomer/docs/tutorials/00-setup.md

 ##### Ubuntu notes

 It seems there are issues when installing `libsdl2-dev` on some Ubuntu versions.
-They can usually be solved by running `sudo aptitude install libsdl2-dev` and choosing one of the suggested actions, although doing this is a bit more dangerous than a regular package install.
+These issues can usually be solved by running `sudo aptitude install libsdl2-dev` and choosing one of the suggested actions, although doing this is a bit more dangerous than a regular package install.

 Aptitude can be installed with `sudo apt-get install aptitude`.